fystack/multichain-indexer/README.md

 ### **BaseWorker**

 * Shared logic for all worker types
-* Rate limiting, logging, bloom filter, KV store integration
+* Rate limiting, logging, bloom filter, KV store integration, infrastructure management
 * Sends error blocks to `failedChan` and stores in `<chain>/failed_blocks/<block>`

+---

 ### **RegularWorker**

 * Continuously processes latest blocks from RPC
 * Saves progress to `<chain>/latest_block`
+* For EVM, handle reorgs with rollback window
 * On block failure → BaseWorker stores it for retry

+---

 ### **CatchupWorker**